-For all these reasons, the ACLU supports this bill.
+For all these reasons, the ACLU supports this bill and urges its passage.

 1 In 2011, Governor Lincoln Chafee pardoned John Gordon, an Irish immigrant hanged - many believe wrongfully - for murder in 1845, and who was the last person executed by the State.